African woman using mobile phone

 Here are the steps to accessing the rules for processing ACH:

-The Federal Reserve System (often referred to as “The Fed”) is closed on the following 2022 dates, therefore some Cash Management services will be affected.
+The Federal Reserve System (often referred to as “The Fed”) is closed on federal holidays.
+Some Cash Management services will be affected on those dates:

 Please contact your ACB Cash Management specialist at eBizHelp@AmericanaFinancial.com for answers to your Cash Management questions.